So you wanna learn how to play the saxophone, huh?

 - Curved-neck – which some musicians prefer because of its weight-distribution

-Now, sound-wise, the only real difference between these models lies behind the saxophone, meaning the audience won’t hear anything, but you might.
+Now, sound-wise, the only real difference between these models lies behind the saxophone, meaning the audience won’t hear any, but you might.

 Also, be aware that on curved models, some keys closer to the bell might be harder to reach for big hands.